Corrosion in ‘Sweet’ Amine Systems and CO2 Strippers

 IGS carefully controls and monitors our application standards through strict QC protocols and inspection procedures.
 In addition, IGS generates an electronic thickness record with mapped electromagnetic stand-off gauge readings on a defined reference grid across the clad area.

 This record is used for future inspection and verification of the internal cladding integrity.
-We have developed additional inspection technologies for external, on-line verification of the cladding condition by through vessel wall scanning.
+We have developed additional inspection technologies for external, on-line verification of the cladding condition through vessel wall scanning.

 IGS HVTS 5000 Series cladding systems can be readily inspected visually for any signs of deterioration.
 There is no need to high-pressure water blast, sandblast or mechanically abrade the cladding for inspection purposes.